SemanticMediaWiki/SummaryCards/README.md

 hovered links.

-The content of a Summary Card on a hovered link is created by a template that is assigned to the namespace the link belongs and requested via [Ajax][ajax] to improve display responsiveness.
+The content of a Summary Card on a hovered link is created by a template that is assigned to the namespace the link belongs and requested via [Ajax][ajax].

 The extension does not require [Semantic MediaWiki][smw] but it is highly recommended to use them together in order for summaries to generate individual content (e.g. property